A Demon for Trouble

 A Demon for Trouble is a 1934 American black-and-white action/adventure/romance short film directed by Robert F. Hill and produced by A. W. Hackel for Supreme Pictures.
 It stars Bob Steele, Don Alvarado, Gloria Shea, and Nick Stuart and was released in the United States on August 10, 1934.

 Bob Steele had just left Monogram Pictures.
 The film was the first of an eight-picture contract he signed with Sam Katzman's Supreme Pictures.

 Plot

-Having been wrongly accused of the murder of Buck Morton (Nick Stuart), Bob Worth (Bob Steele) is now on the run from the sheriff (Lafe McKee).
-With the help of outlaw Gallinda (Don Alvarado), Bob must somehow prove that the real culprit is real estate mogul Dyer (Walter McGrail).
+Falsely blamed for the killing of Buck Morton (Nick Stuart), Bob Worth (Bob Steele) is now on the run from the sheriff (Lafe McKee).
+Aided by the outlaw Gallinda (Don Alvarado), Bob sets out to clear his name by uncovering that the true murderer is real estate tycoon (Walter McGrail).

 Production

 Nick Stuart played a key support role.